mezuro/kalibro_client/README.md

 ## Contributing

+0. Install RVM (rvm.io)
 1. Fork it
+2. Run `bundle install`
-2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create your feature branch (`git checkout -b my-new-feature`)
+4. Make your modifications and changes
-3. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request